markcheret/footnotes/readme.txt

 - Update: Removed unnecessary hidden inputs from the Settings page
 - Update: Merged public CSS files to reduce the output and improve the performance
 - Update: Translations (EN and DE)
-- Bugfix: Removed the 'trim' function to allow whitespaces at the beginning and end of each setting
+- Bugfix: Removed the 'trim' function to allow leading and trailing whitespace in settings text boxes, thanks to @compasscare bug report.
 - Bugfix: Convert the footnotes short code to HTML special chars when adding them into the page/post editor (visual and text)
 - Bugfix: Detailed error messages if other Plugins can't be loaded.
 Also added empty strings as default values to avoid 'undefined'